How Hard is it to become a Navy SEAL?

 From the US Navy statistics – Only 6% of Navy SEAL applicants qualify to go to BUDS.
 Of those candidates only 25% go on to become Navy SEALs.
 You have a better chance of applying to Harvard Law and graduating than you do becoming a frogman.

 Once I got to BUDS – there were 140 candidates lined up on the grinder.
 Those 140 were a combination of those pool side events to find SEAL candidates.
 Remember that only 2 of my group made it.
-So they needed about 70 pool side events to get a pool of 140.
+Every day you are expected to compete and perform.
+If you dont you are dropped immediately.

 Once BUDS started – all Hell broke out – literally.
+Over half our class quit as it was a cold Febuary Hell Week.
 Over the next 6 months many were injured and quit.
 We were left with only 16 of the original 140 in BUDS Class 132.
 That is a 88 percent fail rate.
 The normal rate over the past years is about 80% fail rate.

 Statistics from the US Navy: